apache/airflow/contributing-docs/10_working_with_git.rst

 7. If you have no conflicts - that's cool.
 You rebased.
 You can now run ``git push --force-with-lease`` to push your changes to your repository.
-That should trigger the build in our CI if you have a Pull Request (PR) opened already.
+That should trigger the build in our CI if you have a Pull Request (PR) opened already

 8. While rebasing you might have conflicts.
 Read carefully what git tells you when it prints information about the conflicts.
 You need to solve the conflicts manually.
-This is sometimes the most difficult part and requires deliberately correcting your code and looking at what has changed since you developed your changes.
+This is sometimes the most difficult part and requires deliberately correcting your code and looking at what has changed since you developed your changes

    There are various tools that can help you with this.
 You can use: